Locate Regions

 The Region requirements group includes the following parameters:

-• The Region shape defines the shape characteristics for the output regions.
+• Region shape specifies the shape characteristics for the output regions.

-The regions start out from seed cell locations and grow outward with preference given to the cells that maintain the desired shape.
+The regions start from seed cell locations and grow outward with preference given to the cells that maintain the specified shape.

-• The Region orientation parameter defines the orientation of the defined shape.
-Regions are grown out from the seed locations with preference given to the cells that maintain the desired orientation of the region shapes.
+• Region orientation specifies the orientation of the defined shape.
+Regions are grown from the seed locations with preference given to the cells that maintain the specified orientation of the region shapes.

 The orientation values are in compass degrees ranging from 0 to 360, increasing clockwise starting from north.
 The default is 0.